 It’s also clear that couples are using MDMA following life-changing events, such as infidelity, the birth of a new child, or the loss of a pregnancy — events that are proven to have seismic and often devastating effects on a marriage.
 When Jane started taking MDMA with her husband early last year, it was right after their second child was born, just a few months after she’d stopped nursing.

-“We were able to lay all our feeling on the table.
+“We were able to lay all of our feelings on the table.
 It was so much easier to listen and truly hear what the other was saying.
-Without judgement.
+Without judgment.
 Without either becoming upset,” she says.
 They talked about everything from their sex life to their past relationships to their fantasies to how amazing their children were.
 “Really,” she says. “no topic was off the table.”

 It’s like MDMA was that initial key we needed to get into this new place.
 Our sex life has never been better.
 Our communication is more open than it has ever been.
 It’s like we broke down this wall we didn’t even know was there.”